Arches National Park

 (h) Notwithstanding any other provision in this chapter, a person may possess, carry, and transport concealed, loaded, and operable firearms within a national park area in accordance with the laws of the state in which the national park area, or that portion thereof, is located, except as otherwise prohibited by applicable Federal law.

 2.10 Camping and Food Storage

-Devils Garden Campground (including the group site) is the only designated campground.
+Devils Garden Campground (including the group sites) is the only designated campground.
 Camping in the backcountry is subject to terms established by a backcountry permit.

 Devils Garden Campground:

 (d) Backpackers/cyclists/motorcyclists must store food and other scented items in such a way as to prevent access by wildlife.